jeudy100/PlatformDeveloperNotes/PlatformDeveloperNotes1.md

    - First, configure your preferred combination of panels to display in the Developer Console.
    - Then, select **Debug | Save Perspective As**.
    - Enter a name for your custom perspective and click OK to save it.
+   **Note: **
+   - The Debug | View Log Panels menu option is available only when you’re viewing a debug log tab.
+If, for example, you’re viewing the raw log tab, the option is grayed out.

 ### Log Categories
 1. **ApexCode:**